oceanprotocol-archive/predict-eth/challenges/main3.md

 ## 0. Introduction

-This is the main readme for the Ocean Data Challenge :: ETH Prediction Round 3.
+This is the main readme for Predict-ETH Round 3 Data Challenge.

 ### 0.1 Key dates